 ELS Educational Service's English for Academic Purposes Program:

 - Students who demonstrate completion of ELS Level 112 may be fully admitted to Marymount without submitting a TOEFL or IELTS score.
 More information about the ELS program may be found at www.els.edu.

-- Students who present a certificate of completion of the level 8 intensive program with an official transcript from Inlingua may be fully admitted to Marymount without submitting a TOEFL or IELTS score.
-More information about the Inlingua program may be found at www.inlinguaenglish.edu.
+- Students who present a certificate of completion of level 12 with an official transcript from ILA may be fully admitted to Marymount without submitting a TOEFL or IELTS score.
+More information about the ILA program may be found at https://www.ila.edu/about.

 Submit a personal essay:

-- You may submit a personal essay of 500 words or less for the admissions committee to review.
+- You may submit a personal essay of 500 words or fewer for the admissions committee to review.

 - This essay may include your educational goals, discussion of personal circumstances, or anything else that you would like the admissions committee to know.